Herøya

 Herøya is a peninsula in Porsgrunn Municipality in Telemark county, Norway.
 It is located between the fjords of Frierfjord to the west and Gunnekleivfjord to the east, at the mouth of Porsgrunn River.
 The name stems from the Old Norse word "her-eyjar" meaning an island (øya) with a horde or army (her), thus "the crowded island".

 The peninsula features a large industrial park that was founded in 1928 and contains major facilities of Norsk Hydro, Yara.
 REC (ScanWafer subsidiary) said in 2023 that the company is closing down its operations in Norway.

 The area is served by the Bratsberg Line.
-2,700 people work on the 1.5 km2 peninsula that has about 30 companies, most of which are subsidiaries of Norsk Hydro, including Hydro's research park with 350 employees.
+About 2,700 people work on the 1.5 km2 peninsula that has about 30 companies, most of which are subsidiaries of Norsk Hydro, including Hydro's research park with 350 employees.
 A populated area south of the peninsula itself, which was initially housing for the Hydro employees, is also considered part of Herøya as a suburb of the city of Porsgrunn.

 Herøya also has a local football club, participating in the Norwegian 5th division.
 The club stadium, Herøya Stadion, has a capacity in surplus of 2000.